Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Finding approximately envy-free and approximately Pareto-efficient allocations

 At each iteration, we construct the envy graph based on the current allocation and eliminate any cycles by rotating the allocations among the agents involved.
 We choose one agent who is not currently envied by anyone and allocate the remaining items until this agent becomes envied by some other agent by a factor greater than $(1 + \varepsilon)$.

 \begin{lemma} The algorithm terminates after at most $\frac{n^3}{\varepsilon}$ iterations. \end{lemma} \begin{proof} Consider the potential function $\sum_{i,k\in\agents} \frac{u_i(\mx_k)}{u_i(\items)}$.
 Since the utility function is non-decreasing, each iteration increases the potential by at least $\varepsilon\cdot \frac{u_k(\mx_i)}{u_k(\items)} \geq \varepsilon/{n^3}$.
 The potential function is upper bounded by $n$.
-Therefore, this gives an upper bound $\frac{n^4}{\varepsilon}$ on the total number of iterations. \end{proof} Theorem~\ref{thm:Fisher} easily follows by the above statements. \begin{remark} Theorem~\ref{thm:Fisher} for Fisher markets gives a weaker guarantee than Theorem~\ref{thm:envy-main} for matching markets.
-Moreover, the algorithm in Theorem~\ref{thm:Fisher} is not applicable to matching markets.
+Therefore, this gives an upper bound $\frac{n^4}{\varepsilon}$ on the total number of iterations. \end{proof} Theorem~\ref{thm:Fisher2} easily follows by the above statements. \begin{remark} The approximation ratio, $(2 + 2 \varepsilon)$, guaranteed in Theorem~\ref{thm:Fisher2} for Fisher markets is larger than the approximation ratio, $(1 / \ee)^{1 / \ee}$, guaranteed in Theorem~\ref{thm:envy-main} for matching markets.
+Moreover, the algorithm in Theorem~\ref{thm:Fisher2} is not applicable to matching markets.
 Even though the first stage can similarly find an $(1+\varepsilon)$-envy free and $(2+2\varepsilon)$-approximate maximum Nash welfare allocation, the second stage is not directly applicable.
 This is because the set of possible allocations of the agents is constrained by $\sum_{j\in \items} x_{ij}\le 1$; so, we cannot allocate additional items to agents who already have one fractional unit. \end{remark}

 \begin{remark} As mentioned in the Introduction, \cite{garg2025approximating} showed that maximizing Nash welfare yields a Pareto efficient and 2-approximate envy-free allocation.
 This raises the natural question: can we obtain an envy-free and approximately Pareto efficient allocation starting from it?
 One possible approach is to first reduce each agent's bundle to achieve exact envy-freeness, and then redistribute the remaining goods.
 Ideally, during this procedure, each agent would lose at most a constant fraction of their utility.
 However, this guarantee cannot always be ensured, as the following example demonstrates. \begin{example} Consider a case with two agents and a single item.
 Both agents have unit budgets.
 The utility function of the first agent is linear: